Overview: Trust and NGO Registration

 It is not compulsory but is desirable as it is enforceable by law.
 Following details must be mentioned in the deed:

-Author of the trust: The person who reposes or declares the confidence is called the ‘author of the trust’.
-The name address should be mentioned in the deed.
+- Author of the trust: The person who reposes or declares the confidence is called the ‘author of the trust’.
+The name and address should be mentioned in the deed.

-Details of trustees/ member: Address and details of trustees shall be mentioned in deed.
+- Details of trustees/members: The address and details of trustees shall be mentioned indeed.
 A minor cannot be a member/trustee.

-Details of beneficiary shall also be included in deed.
+- Details of beneficiaries shall also be included indeed.
 (The person for whose benefit the confidence is accepted is called the ‘beneficiary’)

 The Objective must be incorporated indeed.